Powerlearnproject/se-assignment-day-2-git-and-github-Tunji545/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Version control is a tool use to manage codes by keeping track of different versions of projects.
+Github as a service for hosting Git repositories can be liken to the social media platform for developers.
+This is where developers shares code, collaborate with others and track changes to projects.
+Version control helps in maintaining project integrity by tracking the stages or versions of the project.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

+If new to Git:
+Go to Github website.
+Sign up on Github.
+Verify Email.

+After these,
+Sign in to Github.
+On the top right corner, click the plus (+) sign.
+Click on the create a new Repository.
+Fill the necessary options like the repository name, description (optional), make it private or public, and click on the create repository butto

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?